MLB Rumors: Bryce Harper’s Deal Could Exceed $400 Million, Buster Olney Said

 Manny Machado’s ten-year contract with the San Diego Padres, as reported Tuesday, is the first free agent contract in baseball history to exceed $300 million.

-Bryce Harper, the other major superstar free agent, hasn’t signed yet this offseason.
+Bryce Harper, the other major superstar free agent, hasn’t signed a new contract yet.
 When he does, it will likely be for more money than Machado got.
 But might Harper get as much as $400 million?

-ESPN reporter Buster Olney, on the Baseball Tonight podcast Wednesday, predicted that Harper’s total haul could reach that figure.
+ESPN reporter Buster Olney, during the Baseball Tonight podcast on Wednesday, predicted that Harper’s total haul could reach that figure.

 “It would not shock me if… Bryce’s deal, when it’s first leaked out by one of [agent Scott Boras’] guys in the media, it’s gonna have the number 4 in it,” Olney said, meaning that the contract would exceed $400 million.

-The “Boras’ guys” comments appeared to be a shot at certain other leading baseball breaking news reporters who are reputed to be frequent recipients of leaks from the powerful agent.
+These comments appeared to be a shot at certain other leading baseball reporters who are reputed to be frequent recipients of leaks from Bryce’s powerful agent.
 Deadspin asked in 2012 whether one such reporter, Jon Heyman, is a “shill” for Boras.

-Olney also said that if Harper signs with the Phillies, it may very well happen because owner John Middleton will have “grabbed the wheel” from the team’s analytics-minded front ofifce, and authorized an offer for more money than the front office would like to offer
+Olney also said that if Harper signs with the Phillies, this may be because owner John Middleton will have “grabbed the wheel” from the team’s analytics-minded front office — and authorized an offer for more money than the front office would like to put on the table.

-Phillies general manager Matt Klentak said Tuesday, per CBS Sports, said after the announcement of the Machado deal, that the team’s valuation of Machado was less than the $300 million that the Padres agreed to pay.
+Phillies general manager Matt Klentak said Tuesday — after the announcement of the Machado deal, per CBS Sports — that the team’s valuation of Machado was less than the $300 million that the Padres agreed to pay.

 Bryce Harper Rumors: White Sox “Out,” Giants Still In https://t.co/o9E6jJ1knA